12 July 2019

 The Canadian government will work with international partners to promote opportunities for hydropower, eliminate barriers for renewable energy, and share best practices and benefits around the world, writes the Honourable Amarjeet Sohi, Minister of Natural Resources.

-The Women in Hydropower Mentorship Program has announced that it will be accepting applications from May 2018.
+The Women in Hydropower Mentorship Program is now accepting new applications for 2019-2020.

 The initiative aims to help women in the hydropower industry to connect, generate new friendships, and share experiences in a supportive environment.

 Twenty-one candidates are standing for election to the International Hydropower Association's Board for the 2019-2021 period.

 The successful candidates will shape and direct IHA's work for the next two years, commencing in September 2019.
 A total of 18 places are available in the election.